top of page

 Many Germans in Ontario, Canada, had a variety of home remedies for common cures.
 One dealt with split ends in hair, which said, "When you have hair that is inclined to split, you should cut it during a full moon."
 Did Phebe Middlehelft apply this remedy while helping her five daughters care for their long hair?

-Dive into the card catalog on Findmypast explore the Social History of your ancestors.
+Dive into the card catalog on Findmypast to explore your ancestors' Social History.
 These details can help you come to appreciate the past so much more.
 Not every social history collection is titled social history.
 You will also want to explore British and American newspapers on this genealogy website.

 Learn more about the Findmypast Genealogy Website